History and Heritage in the Western Downs

 History & Heritage in Tara District

 Walk back in time with a stroll in the Walk of Remembrance Garden commemorating members of the armed services who resided in the Tara region.
 Check out Settlers Park, a walkway and garden honouring our first settlers.
-Visit the Bertie Barden Clock and Tara Honour Board in the Tara Memorial Hall, and the Memorial Cenotaph in the Chinchilla Botanic Parkland.
+Visit the Bertie Barden Clock and Tara Honour Board in the Tara Memorial Hall, and the Memorial Cenotaph at the front of the Tara Memorial Hall.
 The timber honour board and sandstone cenotaph remember local diggers that served their country.

 History & Heritage in Wandoan District